godotengine/godot-docs/tutorials/networking/ssl_certificates.rst

 :ref:`HTTPClient <class_HTTPClient>`
 class also supports HTTPS by using this same wrapper.

-For SSL to work, certificates need to be provided.
-A .crt file must be specified in the project settings:
+Godot includes SSL certificates from Mozilla, but you can provide your own with a .crt file in the project settings:

 .. image:: img/ssl_certs.png